lbl-srg/obc/specification/source/useCases.rst

 * use the CDL to bid on a project and, when selected for the project, implement the control sequence in a building automation system, and
 * use the commissioning and functional verification tool during commissioning.
+* Use control design tool to create control diagrams in addition to control sequences and automatically produce a points list with a standard naming convention and/or tagging convention, a plain language SOO, and verification that the control diagram includes all instrumentation required to complete the control sequence.
+* Use control design tool during construction to assist the controls integration process by identifying network protocol, communication protocol and points list discrepancies between systems and equipment.

 Controls design